It’s time for some Acorn Antics!

 It also gives young people the opportunity to learn about, and connect with, the natural environment in Wales.

-Ffion Hughes, Education Co-Ordinator, Natural Resources Wales said:
+Ffion Hughes, Specialist Advisor: Education, Learning & Skills, Natural Resources Wales said:

 “Re-planting trees in the area they were found as acorns means they are better suited to the local conditions and provide the greatest benefit to local wildlife.